HEP-FCC/FCCeePhysicsPerformance/General/README.md

 where the "star" quantities denote the kinematics in the head-on frame, and the quantities on the leftside of the formulae correspond to the kinematics in the detector frame.

+The convention used here is that the incoming bunches have a positive velocity along the x axis.
+It is this convention that is used in the DD4HEP files that model the interaction region (i.e. the center of the LumiCals is at x > 0).

 ### Monte-Carlo programs